 - Weight Assessment and Counseling for Nutrition

-The Partners Quality Improvement (QI) Collaborative was established to facilitate shared learning and collaboration between providers across the Partners network.
-Partners Population Health supports participants of the Collaborative to plan and succeed in local quality improvement efforts.
-The Partners Quality Collaborative meets quarterly and is comprised of Ambulatory Quality team members from across the network, Population Health Coordinators, Primary Care Practices, and staff from Partners Population Health and Partners Community Physicians Organization (PCPO).
+The Quality Improvement (QI) Collaborative was established to facilitate shared learning and collaboration between providers across the Mass General Brigham network.
+Population Health supports participants of the Collaborative to plan and succeed in local quality improvement efforts.
+The Quality Collaborative meets quarterly and is comprised of Ambulatory Quality team members from across the network, Population Health Coordinators, Primary Care Practices, and staff from Population Health and Partners Community Physicians Organization (PCPO).
 Starting in 2019 the Quality team began collecting program feedback from the Collaborative to help improve measurement, user experience, and exception use standards.
 In 2020 we will implement a number of program changes.
 We will use the Collaborative as a forum to educate and collect feedback in the following areas: